gfdi/gfdiPiTools/README.md

 Only values from 0-255 are valid for *num*.

-Dependencies include the pyblinkm library and our in-house library, GFDITools.
+Depends on the pyblinkm library.

 checkWeather.py